MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ### Conclusion

-As mentioned, this is the minimum to get your device starting and stopping.
+At this point, you should have a working driver that starts and stops your device.
 To receive and transmit data, you need to understand how the ring buffer works, which is out of scope for this porting guide.

 ## Stopping the Device

 Device removal for a WDF NIC driver is the same as in any other WDF device driver, with no networking specific processing required.
 The network datapath shuts down first, followed by the WDF device.
-For more info, see [A User Unplugs a Device](../wdf/a-user-unplugs-a-device.md).
+For info on WDF shutdown, see [A User Unplugs a Device](../wdf/a-user-unplugs-a-device.md).

-Your MiniportHaltEx handler can be distributed among the various WDF events for teardown: most typically [EVT_WDF_DEVICE_D0_EXIT](https://msdn.microsoft.com/library/windows/hardware/ff540855) and [*EVT_WDF_DEVICE_RELEASE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540890).
+Your MiniportHaltEx handler can be distributed among the various WDF events for teardown: most typically [*EVT_WDF_DEVICE_D0_EXIT*](https://msdn.microsoft.com/library/windows/hardware/ff540855) and [*EVT_WDF_DEVICE_RELEASE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540890).

 There's no need to manually delete the NetAdapter or any of the OID and datapath queues you created earlier, as these are cleaned up automatically by WDF.